BunnyBlit/Blather/content/bouncing-balls.md

 Title: Taking the Guesswork out of Bouncing Balls
 Date: 2023-02-10
 Category: Tech
 Tags: Simulations, Python
 Slug: guesswork-bouncing-balls
-Summary: A complicated way to explain game mechanics to a computer
+Summary: A complicated way to explain how balls bounce to a computer
-Status: draft

 Games are complicated.

 They have a lot of stuff you can do!
 You can [click on things](http://orteil.dashnet.org/cookieclicker/), [crash space ships](https://www.kerbalspaceprogram.com/), [play pinball](https://blogs.windows.com/windowsexperience/2015/10/09/pinball-fx2-windows-10-edition-is-now-available/) or even [bounce a ball back and forth](https://www.ponggame.org/).

 Rarely-- and it is a cursed moment when it happens-- I'm called on to design some part of a game.
 This is really hard because [game design is extremely difficult](https://www.gamedeveloper.com/design/-quot-the-door-problem-quot-of-game-design).
 But, also, because I am bad at video games.
-I tune everything to be way too easy, because _I_ have to be the first play tester, and I tend to tune stuff that _I_ find fun.
+I tune everything to be way too easy, because I have to be the first play tester, and I tend to tune stuff that I find fun.

 I was in the middle of one of these struggles when I saw a presentation of Yegeta Zeleke's paper on [analyzing and modeling action games](https://dl.acm.org/doi/pdf/10.1145/3337722.3337757).
 I didn't really understand the presentation at the time, but I couldn't stop thinking about it.
 Fast forward years later, and here we are.